Ty-byte345/Packit_Fiend/README.md

 # Packit_Fiend
 A Python-based network pentesting tool designed for security assessments and exploitation simulations.
-I’ve been working on a personal pentesting project, and I’m excited to share the details with you.
+I’ve been working on an ongoing personal pentesting project to test my skills and implement my knowledge in the art of cybersecurity & pentesting,and I’m excited to share the details with you.
 Meet **pACKit_fi3ND**, a comprehensive pentesting tool that can be used for:

 🔍 **Port Scanning**: Identifying open ports on target machines.
 💻 **Packet Sniffing**: Analyzing network traffic in real-time.